Post Author: Eugene Nagawiecki

 Use upselling and other sales techniques appropriately.
 Stick to the mantra ‘quality over quantity’.
 Use the advice above and make sensible suggestions only when appropriate – even if it means (or at least seems) not very often.

-As much as a successful upsell can benefit your business and your client-relationship an unwanted upsell that feels like a cheap sales push WILL more profoundly turn off your potential client; often times completely.
+As much as a successful upsell can benefit your business and your client relationship, an unwanted upsell that feels like a cheap sales push WILL more profoundly turn off your potential client, often completely.

-This takes us back to the beginning; stressing even further the importance of starting your sales journey with information gathering so you can be confident knowing what to offer and when.
+This takes us back to the beginning, stressing even further the importance of starting your sales journey with information gathering so you can be confident in knowing what to offer and when.

-OK, so, learning more about your client, offering upsells that make sense, and being sure not to drown your client in a cascade of possibilities may not help you take over the world.
-But, they will help you take over your local photography market.
+OK, learning more about your client, offering upsells that make sense, and being sure to avoid drowning your client in a cascade of possibilities may not help you take over the world.
+But they will help you take over your local photography market.

 Get Started Selling with Pro Products